What is the Masters Of Craft Awards?

 Hand painted barrel heads, cloisonne ornaments, letterpress printers, painters and artists, ceramics, candlemakers, leather and textile crafters; this is the category for you.

 Each of the four (4) Categories (defined above) will have three (3) Finalists for a total of twelve (12) Finalists.
-Each of the Finalists will be featured in the Summer 2022 Issue of Keeneland Magazine.
+Each of the Finalists will be featured in the Summer 2023 Issue of Keeneland Magazine and mentioned on keenelandmercantile.com

 MEET THE JUDGES